gumgum/gumdrops/CONTRIBUTING.md

 ##### Writing documentation (story)

-1. Go to the correct category in `/_stories`, create a new folder, and create an `index.js` and `README.md` following the format of the other stories.
-Be sure to `.add()` and import it into the parent `index.js` file.
-2. We use a few addon packages to enhance our stories.
+1. Go to the correct category in `/_stories`, create a new folder, and create a `[component].stories.js` and `[component].mdx` following the format of the other stories.
+We use a few addon packages to enhance our stories.
 Please add knobs to your stories to show what options each of the component's props accepts.
 This also makes it interactive so a user can change and see the result of each different option.

 **IMPORTANT**: Please wait for approvals, and when your PR has been approved, **please continue to follow the guidelines on [GITWORKFLOW.md](GITWORKFLOW.md) when rebasing and merging**.